 SUSAN DeCARAVA started as a Local Representative in December 2008.
 She comes from the Writers Guild of America, East, where she served as Unit Chair for two years and was instrumental in organizing that unit.
-She represents members at Thomson Reuters, the Jewish Telegraphic Agency, El Diario, The Hour, and The Foreign Policy Association.
+She represents members at Thomson Reuters, the Jewish Telegraphic Agency, The Jewish Forward, El Diario, The Hour, and The Foreign Policy Association.

 BOB DARAIO brought his wide-ranging background in television and the labor movement to the Guild in 2012, first in a six-month stint as mobilization coordinator and then as a Local Representative.
 He is assigned to Standard & Poor's, The Nation, The Jersey Journal, Scholastic, WPIX and Consumer Reports.

 Bob came to the Guild from WPIX, where he worked as a master control room technical director, video engineer, and robotic camera operator.
 In 2002, the National Academy of Television Arts and Sciences honored Bob for his video and robotic camera work on the Emmy Award-winning "WB11 News at 10."
 While at WPIX, Bob served as a shop steward for Local 1212 of the International Brotherhood of Electrical Workers.

 Bob earned an MA in Labor Studies in 2011 from the Murphy Institute for Worker Education and Labor Studies at the City University of New York.